-Florida Gateway College is proud of its 72 year history of educating students.
-We serve a five county area of North Florida that includes, Columbia, Baker, Union, Gilchrist, and Dixie Counties, but we also have students from many counties of Florida, the United States and international Countries.
+Florida Gateway College is proud of its 73 year history of educating students.
+We serve a five county area of North Florida that includes, Columbia, Baker, Union, Gilchrist, and Dixie Counties, but we also have students from most counties of Florida, the United States and International Countries.

-We begin this academic year with many exciting changes including a growing student body (fastest growing college in the Florida State College System for the past two years), new academic programs, and expanding theatre/music offerings.
+We begin this academic year with many exciting changes including a growing student body, new academic programs, and new student life initiative.
 In addition, the college continues to focus on meeting and exceeding the expectations of our Strategic Plan which includes increasing new enrollment, providing students additional opportunities for student success both inside and outside the classroom and continually assessing strategies and policies in helping students succeed.

 Our Associate and Certificate programs continue to be the backbone of our academic programming while offering Bachelor Degree programs in Nursing, Water Resource Management, and Early Childhood Development.
-We are now offering new academic programs at the Associate Degree level in Automotive Technology and Agribusiness this year.
+We are now offering new academic programs at the Associate Degree level in Automotive Technology and Agribusiness and soon will be bringing forward a new Bachelor degree in Elementary Education in the near future.

 FGC and its communities are excited about what is happening on campus now and in the future.
-Our mission for the past 72 years is to provide you, the student with superior instruction while also providing a nurturing environment where our faculty and staff help you achieve success along the way.
-Whether you are a high school graduate, dual enrolled high school student or a non-traditional student- "Our Motto is Go Further Together at FGC."
+Our mission for the past 73 years is to provide you, the student with superior instruction while also providing a nurturing environment where our faculty and staff help you achieve success along the way.

 This catalog is an important resource for all new and returning students to utilize.
-It has important academic and student services information that can be accessed and I would encourage you to keep this catalog conveniently located so you can refer to it.
+It has important academic and student services information that can be assessed and I would encourage you to keep this catalog conveniently located so you can refer to it.
 If you ever need additional information please feel free to contact one of the administrative offices listed.

-Welcome and best wishes for a successful 2019-20 academic year!
+Welcome and best wishes for a successful 2020-2021 academic year!